Arteen-M/Wordle-Solver-AI/README.md

 2. The program scrapes the https://www.wordleunlimited.com/ website to find the necessary information.
       - Some websites don't allow this, but https://www.wordleunlimited.com/ does
       - You can verfiy this on this site: https://www.wordleunlimited.com/robots.txt
+3. To Date, the program has two major flaws:
+      - It has no way of saving any of its training without human supervision
+      - It's extraordinarily slow